medusa-project/ideals/README.md

 * An S3 endpoint, such as AWS S3 or [Minio Server](https://min.io)
 * Handle server (currently we are using the demo one in development & test, but that's probably bad practice)
+* RabbitMQ

+Homebrew is a convenient way of installing all of the above except Elasticsearch, which, as of this writing, is stuck on the 5.x series.

 # Installation